okohll/abdocs/content/docs/tables/options.md

 Merging allows the user to select another record to merge with this one.
 This is commonly use to resolve a situation where there are duplicate records.
 The contents of one are merged into the other, then the first deleted.
 A wizard will guide the user through selecting which data to keep from each record.
 Child records from the deleted record will be re-attached to the one remaining.
 So for example if Organisation 1 containing two contacts is merged with Organisation 2 containing 3, a single organisation with five contacts will result.

 ## Allow remove
 (On by default).
-Allow records to be deleted by people with EDIT privileges as well as people with MANAGE privileges, who can always delete.
+Allow records to be deleted by people with EDIT privileges as well as people with develop privileges, who can always delete.

 ## Allow share
 Showa button which allows links to individual records to be shared between users using email.
 Note - recipients still need a login and relevant privileges to see the record.